alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 1. What are the implications of setting a :ref:`time index <representing-time>`?
 2. How does Featuretools take in :ref:`predictions <cutoff-time>`?

-The first section shows how to handle the complexities that can come up when assigning times to your data and the second shows how to use those times to make rows of a feature matrix.
+The first section shows explains how to handle the complexities that can come up when assigning times to your data and the second shows how to use those times to make rows of a feature matrix.
 While time can be a sticking point for our users, we have found that it's often a useful construct in utilizing data from the real world.

 .. _representing-time: